iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 ?
 What folder should the source files live in? src
 ?
 Which package manager are you using (has to be installed globally)? npm ?
 What type of API are you making?
 REST, Realtime via Socket.io ?
-Data mutating tests and seeding may run when NODE_ENV is one of (optional) dev,test ?
+Data mutating tests and seeding may run when NODE_ENV is one of (optional) development,test ?
 Seed data records on startup when command line includes --seed?
 Yes
 ```